lseman/baldes/README.md

 labels = bg.solve()
 ```

+## 📖 Documentation

+You can access the doxygen documentation [here](https://lseman.github.io/baldes).

 ## 📜 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.